-Willow – Moon – Intuition
+Willow – Moon – Illusion

 Genus: Salix – Family: Salicaceae

-Blocked: Feeling lost in the enchantment of our daydreams, or becoming rigid with fear.
+Challenge: Feeling lost in the enchantment of our daydreams, or becoming rigid with fear.
 Feeling unable to trust in our selves or our dreams.
 Work with willow to release the tears, fears and sadness holding us from believing in our self.